John Sheridan (footballer): Oldham Athletic

 Following the departure of Iain Dowie to Crystal Palace in late 2003, Sheridan took over the coaching of the Oldham first team, along with fellow-veteran David Eyres, before they were both replaced by Brian Talbot.
-On 1 June 2006, Talbot's successor, Ronnie Moore, was himself sacked and Sheridan stepped in to fill in the manager's position on a permanent basis.
+On 1 June 2006, Talbot's successor, Ronnie Moore, was himself dismissed and Sheridan was appointed as manager on a permanent basis.

 On 7 December 2006, Sheridan was named Football League One Manager of the Month.
 He guided Oldham to sixth place in League One in 2006–07, and their promotion challenge was ended in the play-off semi-finals by eventual winners Blackpool.

-They finished eighth the following season, but had made a far more convincing bid for promotion during the 2008–09 season.
+They finished eighth the following season, but made a more convincing bid for promotion during the 2008–09 season.
 On 9 March 2009, reports surfaced of a fight involving players and Sheridan at a racetrack, which Sheridan described as being "overblown".
 Sheridan remained with the club for the next game, a 6–2 defeat at Milton Keynes Dons.
 The following day, Sheridan agreed to leave the club after a discussion with Oldham managing director Simon Corney.
 He was immediately replaced with former Oldham manager Joe Royle.
-Sheridan later admitted that a series of poor results had led to his departure from Oldham.
+Sheridan later said that a series of poor results had led to his departure from Oldham.